-If your honey is raw, try to keep the water under 110 F to preserve all the healthy bacteria – the temperature of bath water.Print
+If your honey is raw, try to keep the water under 110 F to preserve all the healthy bacteria – the temperature of bathwater.

-Honey Simple Syrup – an easy way to keep honey loose and liquid so it’s easy to pour and mix into vinaigrettes, marinades and drinks!
+Honey Simple Syrup – an easy way to loosen honey that has become hardened, and liquidity it so it’s easy to pour and mix into vinaigrettes, marinades and drinks!

 - 1 cup honey